A no-code app can't tell a Wrexham line operator which batch is in front of them

 Exactly what you get

 An app that earns its place in an operator's hand or a driver's cab: barcode scanning with batch confirmation, offline-first capture, defect photos tied to traceability, and proof-of-delivery that updates the ERP on reconnect.
 You get the source code, the app-store listings, and an integration spec to your back-end systems.
 What you don't get is a brochure wrapper, because that's a job for your website, not an app.
-This pairs with the inventory management software and warehouse management system the scans feed, the field service management software for any on-site work, and business intelligence dashboards reading what the app captures across shifts.
+This pairs with the inventory management software and warehouse management system the scans feed, the field service management software for any on-site work, and business intelligence (BI) dashboards reading what the app captures across shifts.

 How to choose a developer in Wrexham